TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 23/Proverbs 23.10.md

 ---

-Remove not the ancient landmark; And enter not into the fields of the fatherless:
+Don't move the ancient boundary stone.
+Don't encroach on the fields of the fatherless: